 Putting gender aside for a moment, sometimes people are just generally difficult to work with.
 Sometimes they’re arrogant.
 Sometimes they’re bossy.
 Sometimes they’re lazy.
 Sometimes they’re argumentative.
 Sometimes they’re rude.
 Sometimes they’re clingy.
 Sometimes they talk too much.
 Sometimes they have very strong opinions that you disagree with.
 Sometimes they have absolutely no regard for safety (like project engineers pushing you and your crew to work faster in 35° heat and not caring when you lose 3 members to heat stroke).
 Sometimes they refuse to admit they don’t know what they’re doing and won’t ask for help.
 Sometimes it’s early in the morning, you’re tired, and they’re just too damn happy.
 And you have to spend 8-10 hours a day with them.
 Sometimes you even have to share a room or house with them.
 That’s both as a supervisor and not.
 When I’m supervising a crew I try to be friendly and fair.
 I hate

 It’s expensive.
 You’ve got to go to school, and tuition is expensive.
 Grants and scholarships are difficult to come by these days and they favour those with 4.0+ GPA’s.
 I had to pay my own way through school.
 For my first degree it wasn’t so bad.
 I worked a crappy retail job, but I was living at home so I was able to save the money for tuition.
 But when I moved to Edmonton because I felt my best education would come from UAlberta, that meant I had to pay for both tuition and living expenses.
 My retail job said I would have no problem transferring to an Edmonton location so I made living arrangements based on my wages.
 But they dropped the ball and I had to start over.
 Which included lower wages at a new retail employer (retail sucks, but it offers great flexibility for students).
 It also pushed me a year back because I couldn’t afford to take more than two classes that first year.
-My amazing parents helped me whenever they could (and continue to do so), which I will always be eternally grateful for.
+My amazing parents helped me if they could afford to, which I will always be eternally grateful for.
 But that didn’t prevent struggle.
 Enormous struggle.
 It’s not fun spending your time wondering if you’ll be able to make rent that month because you had to spend $50 on groceries this week.
 And that’s while having to study for exams and write papers.
 Honestly, if I’m worried my power will be shut off next month, do you really think I can concentrate enough on studying to be able to get the A’s that will get me the scholarships?

 Mentally and emotionally defeating.
 I love my job and I’m passionate about it.
 But now, nearly 10 years after starting my journey into becoming an archaeologist (more specifically a bioarchaeologist), I have nearly no pride left.
 It’s slowly building back up, but it’s definitely low.
 I’ve allowed myself to feel guilty about pursing this education and career, because it’s not just me that my struggles have affected.
 It’s hard to feel guilty about doing something that you love.
 My confidence is there because I know I’m damn good at my job.
 But my pride at times is very low.
 It’s hard to go through periods of no work.
 It’s the nature of the beast – some seasons are busier than others.
 It’s like that carrot dangling in front of my face.
 I get a taste of being busy doing what I love, and being paid for it.
 I make some gain on my debt.
 My cats get to have a great life.
 And then work dries up and once again I find myself face-to-face with struggle.
 My cats still get a great life, but I don’t.
 What makes it suck even more is when you know other people who are successfully doing what you want to be doing.
 Or getting project and publication opportunities thrown at them.
 It’s so easy to ask, “why them?
 Why not me?”
 Which is a very dark path of self-doubt to walk down.
 It makes you doubt yourself and lose support for yourself.
 It also makes you feel like nobody else supports you.
-Why would they, if you can’t find work?
+Why would they, if you can’t find work on your own?
 On top of that you’re surrounded by people who are so successful at what they’re doing.
 They’ve got the grants, the projects, the publications.
 And meanwhile you’re going into month #3 of living in overdraft.
 Your project has fallen through and you need to start from scratch.
 To say that I feel mentally defeated at times would be an enormous understatement.
 I’ve certainly become acquainted with curling into a ball of misery in the shower.

 Support Research and Outreach: